AustralianBioCommons/gen3schemadev/docs/core_concepts/core_principles.md

 # Links
 Links are used to connect nodes together.
-Links are directional, always connecting a child entity up to its parent.
+Links are directional, always connecting a child node up to its parent.

 Importantly, links have a `multiplicity`, which can be one of:
 - `one_to_one`